FyncAPI/Fync-web/data/docs/api/get-my-friendrequests.md

 **Authentication:**

-- Requires authentication with `scopes.read.friends` scope.
+- Requires authentication with `scopes.friend.read` scope.
 - The user making the request must be authenticated.

 **Request:**